No products in the cart.

 The upside to this is that it means that there are good deals available for the Galaxy S5.
-As an example, the current cost of a brand new, fully unlocked Samsung Galaxy S5 at Mr Aberthon is $199.

 The S5, although now 4 years old is still very much a flagship device.
 How much so, we asked our expert team to tell us.

 The Samsung Galaxy S4 was a triumph for Samsung.
 It showed the company to finally be a match for the innovation of Apple.
 The pressure was then on Samsung, of course, to repeat the feat.
 And repeat they did.
 A bigger display, more power, a bigger battery, better cameras, protection from water and dust and lots more heralded the coming of the S5.

 At a time when 720p HD displays were common the S5, like the S4, had a 1080p Full HD display.
 This set it apart from the iPhone models of the time, which were still limping along with massively underwhelming resolutions.
 In fact, it wasn’t until the iPhone X that standard sized Apple smartphones reached the Full HD mark.
 The iPhone 6 Plus and later did have Full HD displays, but Apple persisted with lower resolutions for the standard lineup.
 This remarkable fact means that the S5 still graphically out performs any Apple non-Plus smartphone, apart from the iPhone X.